 I have been in love with photography since I was a little kid!

 I focus on portrait, family and wedding photography and I absolutely love what I do.
 I'm enthusiastic, passionate and constantly smiling and laughing!
-I primarily shoot digitally, with new fine art work being shot on Medium Format film.
+I primarily shoot digitally, however my fine art work tends to be shot on Medium Format film.

 It is important to me that my clients know that I am very passionate about human rights.
 I promise to provide a safe and warm environment no matter where we are shooting!

 I want my clients to feel safe, loved, accepted and supported when I am working with them, no matter where they come from, what they look like, their religion, race, or identity.